 Struggling to find a job opportunity in the desired profile

 Considering how the profile and opportunities for CAs have evolved and changed substantially over the last few years, my biggest question was - "What next?"

-Today everyone is into specialization and it solely determines the career path of a qualified CA. It is very important to determine and decide on the path which a CA would like to pursue post qualification.
+Today everyone is into specialization and it solely determines the career path of a qualified CA.

 In hindsight, I was not certain as to what should I pursue further as a professional path i.e. Tax, Audit, corporate finance, forensics, etc.